The easiest way to remain active today is to at least get 30 minutes of physical activity daily

 As for social media, it should be used as a community to lift each other up instead of comparing one another.
 Follow accounts that encourage and motivate people to be the best version of themselves instead of those that dictate what a healthy life looks like.

-Dr. Ryan pointed out the importance of balancing one’s food intake and what they burn, saying: “Some people believe that they only need protein and cut out carbs from their diet.
+Dr. Ryan points out the importance of balancing your food intake and what they burn, saying, “Some people believe that they only need protein and cut out carbs from their diet.
 This is not true.
 When it comes to keeping healthy, just always remember balance, as the body needs a complex blend of nutrients to remain healthy.”

 Take it from the Herbalife Nutrition Philosophy, which recommends that the right meal is 40 percent of calories from beneficial carbohydrates—whole grains, beans, vegetables and fruits.
 The other 30 percent comes from proteins while another 30 percent comes from fats.